General Foundations of Spatial Sense

 Ability to Solve a Problem Situation

 The ability to solve problems is an essential process in learning measurement.
 To help students develop this skill, teachers must present them with various types of problem situations in a meaningful context.
 It must encourage them to call upon their previous knowledge as well as their literacy and problem-solving strategies, to clearly communicate their results and to discuss the ideas of their peers during mathematical conversations.
-By being thus engaged in a reflection on the concepts targeted, the students clarify will clarify the concept's meaning.
+By being thus engaged in a reflection on the targeted concepts, the students will clarify the concept’s meaning.

 Measurement problem situations should contribute to students' understanding of fundamental attributes and concepts and relationships.
 It is essential that students be actively involved in problem solving and subsequent discussions.
 These varied experiences allow them to develop their sense of measurement.